Updated: December 2020

 but his heart is with you!

 I still laugh out loud when I read these.
 I wasn’t married at the time and she was still holding out hope it would happen one day.
-I held out till that perfect man came along (one who would put up with me) and finally married at age thirty-six….she was a very happy woman!
+I held out till that perfect man came along (one who would put up with me) and she was a very happy woman!

 They’re fairly easy to throw together.
 Make the chewy base, pour in the cheesecake filling and throw them into the oven.